On this page

-See the Supply Chain Pilot Factsheet (DOCX, 222KB) for background information.
+For further information see the Supply Chain Pilot Factsheet (DOCX, 222KB)

 From 1 July 2022, Commonwealth government agencies who receive eInvoices will need to pay them within 5 days*, regardless of value.
 This removes the current payment threshold of $1 million.

-Treasury consultation - Supporting business adoption of eInvoicing
+15 December 2021 – Treasury consultation to support adoption of eInvoicing

 As part of the governments ongoing commitment to eInvoicing, the Government announced further investment to increase business awareness of eInvoicing as part of the 2021-22 budget and its Digital Economy Strategy